Phenylalanine 2-monooxygenase

-Thus, the two substrates of this enzyme are L-phenylalanine and O_{2}, whereas its 3 products are 2-phenylacetamide, CO_{2}, and H_{2}O.
+The two substrates of this enzyme are L-phenylalanine and oxygen.
+Its products are benzeneacetamide, carbon dioxide, and water.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O with incorporation of one atom of oxygen (internal monooxygenases o internal mixed-function oxidases).
 The systematic name of this enzyme class is L-phenylalanine:oxygen 2-oxidoreductase (decarboxylating).
 Other names in common use include L-phenylalanine oxidase (deaminating and decarboxylating), and phenylalanine (deaminating, decarboxylating)oxidase.
 This enzyme participates in phenylalanine metabolism.